-The SQL Queries section can be expanded as per below and allows for SQL queries to be added to subsequent scans.
+The SQL Queries section can be expanded as per below and allows for SQL queries to be added to subsequent scans (for database nodes only).
 Here we are querying the sales table schema to establish a baseline for our table attribute data.
-Detailed instructions on how to setup windows database connections can be found here and for Unix/Linux/OSX database connections here.
-Click Scan Now to continue.
+Detailed instructions on how to setup a database node can be found here.
+Click Scan to continue.

 The results from our scan are shown on the following page.
 If we click the Select Node button on the left we can compare our scan of Prod to our problem QA machine.

 Immediately, we can see a number of potential areas to investigate.
-The green sections indicate items that exist on the production machine but not on QA, the red sections indicate items that exist on the QA machine but not on production and the orange items indicate items that exist on both, but differ.
+Green squares indicate items that exist on the production machine but not on QA, the red squares indicate items that exist on the QA machine but not on production and the orange squares indicate items that exist on both, but differ.

 Looking through this list, we can see a few things that stand out, but mostly things that we can disregard for this specific case.
 Although they do raise the question as to why these are different from our QA server.
 These servers are supposed to be identical, right?

 We can dig deeper into that later.
 For now, lets get back to our problem at hand.